aws-samples/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/README.md

 ```
 aws ec2 describe-images --endpoint http://<snowball-ip>:8008 --profile <profile name>
 ```
-* Run an al2 instance with the Harbor AMI
+* Run an AL2 instance with the Harbor AMI
 ```
 aws ec2 run-instances --image-id <your-harbor-ami-id> --instance-type sbe-c.xlarge --key-name <key-name> --endpoint http://<snowball-ip>:8008 --profile <profile name>
 ```
-* Check instance status
+* Check the instance status
 ```
 aws ec2 describe-instances --instance-id <instance id> --endpoint http://<snowball-ip>:8008 --profile <profile name>
 ```
-* After the instance is in running state, describe the device and physical network interface will be found in the output of describe-device
+* After the instance is in running state, describe the device and active physical network interface will be found in the output.
+Save the `PhysicalNetworkInterfaceId` corresponding to the IPAddress of `ActiveNetworkInterface`
+###### Note: `$SNOWBALLEDGE_CLIENT_PATH` is absolute SnowballEdge client path on the Snow device
 ```
-./$SNOWBALLEDGE_CLIENT_PATH/bin/snowballEdge describe-device --profile <profile name>
+$SNOWBALLEDGE_CLIENT_PATH describe-device --profile <profile name>
 ```
-* Create Virtual Network Interface(VNI) with the physical network interface id corresponding with the corp ip and get the Public-IP from the output
+* Create Virtual Network Interface(VNI) with the `PhysicalNetworkInterfaceId` and get the Public-IP from the output
 ```
-./$SNOWBALLEDGE_CLIENT_PATH/bin/snowballEdge create-virtual-network-interface --physical-network-interface-id <your-physical-network-interface-id> --profile <profile name> --ip-address-assignment DHCP
+$SNOWBALLEDGE_CLIENT_PATH create-virtual-network-interface --physical-network-interface-id <physical-network-interface-id> --profile <profile name> --ip-address-assignment DHCP
 ```
 * Associate the public ip with the ec2 instance
 ```
 aws ec2 associate-address --public-ip <Public-IP> --instance-id <instance-id> --endpoint http://<snowball-ip>:8008 --profile <profile name>
 ```
-* [SSH into the EC2 instance](https://docs.aws.amazon.com/snowball/latest/developer-guide/ssh-ec2-edge.html), note that the user name is ec2-user
+* [SSH into the EC2 instance](https://docs.aws.amazon.com/snowball/latest/developer-guide/ssh-ec2-edge.html), note that the user name is `ec2-user`
 ```
 ssh -i <path-to-key> ec2-user@<Public-IP>
 ```
-* Run `harbor-configuration.sh`  on the ec2 instance and you’ll see your Harbor registry, recording the password you set during the process.
-The script will generate the certificate, key and CA files in your home directory
+* Run `harbor-configuration.sh` you’ll see your Harbor registry.
+Remember to record the password you set during the process.
+The script will generate the certificate, key, and CA files in the home directory
 ```
 ./harbor-configuration.sh
 ```